Stand Up Pouches

 What about degradable pouches?

-Typically, “degradable” means that plastic has been given an additive that accelerates degradation in one or more types of environments, including composting facilities or landfills.
+Typically, “degradable” means that plastic has been given an additive that accelerates degradation in one or more types of environments, including composting facilities, landfills, or the natural environment.

 These additives can also lead to irresponsible waste management, including composting plastics, a step that will degrade the quality of compost piles.